ndrone/HomeAutomation/GarageDoorOpener-client/README.md

 ### Testing
 To run the tests, run `npm test` or `karma start`.
 Note to use `karma start` you must have webpack and karma-cli installed globally.

 `Karma` combined with Webpack runs all files matching `*.spec.js` inside the `app` folder.
-This allows us to keep test files local to the component--which keeps us in good faith with continuing to build our app modularly.
+This allows us to keep test files local to the component--which keeps us in good faith with continuing to build our app modularity.
 The file `spec.bundle.js` is the bundle file for **all** our spec files that Karma will run.

 Be sure to define your `*.spec.js` files within their corresponding component directory.
 You must name the spec file like so, `[name].spec.js`.
 If you don't want to use the `.spec.js` suffix, you must change the `regex` in `spec.bundle.js` to look for whatever file(s) you want.
 `Mocha` is the testing suite and `Chai` is the assertion library (see `karma.conf.js`).